Biologist

 Alternative titles for this job include

-Biologists study living things, including people, animals and plants.
+Biologists study living things, including people, animals and plants, along with the environments they live in.

 Average salary (a year)